Table of Contents

 - Faster app downloads and updates.

-- Real-time AI-driven features in mobile applications.
+- Real-time AI-powered features in mobile applications.

 4. Growth of Internet of Things (IoT) in Every Sector

-In 2023, the Asia Pacific IoT market made USD 311,067.9 million, with hardware being the top-selling part.
-By 2030, it is expected to grow to USD 842,219.0 million, rising steadily at a 15.3% yearly growth rate from 2024 to 2030, according to Grand View Research.
+In 2023, the Asia Pacific IoT market generated USD 311,067.9 million, with hardware as the top-selling segment.
+By 2030, it is projected to reach USD 842,219.0 million, growing at an annual rate of 15.3% from 2024 to 2030, according to Grand View Research.

 Key trends shaping IoT: